youtalk/raspimouse_ros2/README.md

 ```

 Note that the default linear speed is too fast.
-Please decrease the linear speed to 0.15 [m/s] by pressing `x` key several times.
+Please decrease the linear speed to 0.15 [m/s] or lower by pressing `x` key several times.

 ### PC